Showcase Your Research and Advance the Field of Medical Toxicology

 g.
 References: Do not include references in your abstract.
 It is appropriate to provide references in an eventual poster or platform presentation.

 b.
-Author names should be listed as last name and initials, separated by commas (e.g. Rumack BH, Goldfrank LR)
+Author names should be listed as last name and initials of the first and middle name (e.g. BH Rumack, LR Goldfrank).

 c.
 One author must be identified as the Presenter.